hetu-script/hetu-script/docs/docs/en-US/grammar/builtin_types/readme.md

 ## String

-The type name for String in Hetu is 'str'.
+The type name for String in Hetu is 'string'.

 ### Interpolation